Introduction to MySQL Index Types

 ALTER TABLE Tablename ADD INDEX (column1, column2);

-Now, let us see the types of MySQL Indexes where each one of all 6 types server for diverse purposes:
+Now, let us see the types of MySQL Indexes where each one of all six types server for diverse purposes:

 1. Unique

-Unique is a type of MySQL Index which specifies that all values of the tables columns, when implemented, have to be distinct.
-There can be no duplicate values in the column which is indexed existing in a single column unique index.
-Whereas in a multi-column unique index, columns values can be replicated in a single table column, but the grouping of column values in every row should be unique.
-Hence, this Unique index is useful to avoid the duplicity of values in the columns, and generally, we define the MySQL Index after we have created the table.
+The Unique index in MySQL specifies that all values in the columns of a table must be distinct when applied.
+There can be no duplicate values in the indexed column existing in a single-column unique index.
+Whereas in a multi-column unique index, column values can be replicated in a single table column, the grouping of column values in every row should be unique.
+Hence, this Unique index is helpful to avoid the duplicity of values in the columns, and generally, we define the MySQL Index after we have created the table.

 Code: